umbraco/UmbracoDocs/10/umbraco-ui-builder/extras/konstrukt-vs-uiomatic.md

 ---
-description: Differences between Konstrukt and UI-O-Matic, the back office UI builders for Umbraco.
+description: Differences between Konstrukt and UI-O-Matic, the backoffice UI builders for Umbraco.
 ---

 # Konstrukt vs UI-O-Matic

-For anyone familiar with Umbraco you may already know of the open source back office UI builder, UI-O-Matic and be wondering why you should choose Kostrukt instead.
+For anyone familiar with Umbraco you may already know of the open source backoffice UI builder, UI-O-Matic and be wondering why you should choose Kostrukt instead.
 To help with that decision, we've put together the following feature matrix to compare some of their major differences.

 ## API